Shaderboy/TrumpRegret/README.md

-# VegAssist
+# TrumpRegret
-Twitter Bot that retweets people looking for support going vegan
+Twitter Bot that retweets people who express regret about voting for Trump

-VegAssist tracks usage of the term "vegan" on twitter's public stream, and processes each item, looking for exact matches on an array of preset phrases.
+TrumpRegret tracks usage of the mention "@realDonaldTrump" on twitter's public stream, and processes each item, looking for exact matches on an array of preset phrases.
 If there's a match, the bot will retweet.

 ## Installing